Nordic Choir

 The Luther College Nordic Choir is an a cappella choir ensemble based at Luther College in Decorah, Iowa.

 History

 The Luther College Nordic Choir was established by Sigvart Steen, an alumnus of the college, in 1946.
 Just two years after its founding, Weston Noble began a 57-year tenure as the choir's music director and conductor.
 During this time, Noble continued to cultivate the Lutheran collegiate choral traditions in the United States.

 Additional choirs were created in order to accommodate the growing interest in choral music and voice at Luther College.
 Following Noble's retirement in 2005, Craig Arnold became the Director of Choral Activities and conductor of the Nordic Choir.
 Arnold held this position until 2010, when he was succeeded by Allen Hightower, who led the ensemble until 2016.
-The current conductor of is Andrew Last.
+Andrew Last, Luther College graduate and former student-President of the Nordic Choir was named the fifth conductor of the choir in 2017, stepping down in 2026.